Helen Simpson (author)

-Helen Simpson (born 1957) is an English short story writer.
+Helen Simpson (born 1959) is an English short story writer.

 Early life and education

-She was born in Bristol, in the West of England, and grew up first in Wealdstone then in a suburb of Croydon where she went to a girls' school.
-Her mother was a primary-school teacher and her father was a naval architect who later taught.
-The first from her family to go to university, she read English at Oxford University where she wrote a thesis on Restoration farce.
+Simpson was born in Bristol, in the West of England, and grew up first in Wealdstone, then in a suburb of Croydon, where she attended a girls' school.
+Her mother was a primary-school teacher and her father was a naval architect, who later taught.
+The first from her family to go to university, Simpson read English at the University of Oxford where she wrote a thesis on Restoration farce.

 Career

-She worked at Vogue for five years before her success in writing short stories meant she could afford to leave and concentrate full-time on her writing.
-Her first collection, Four Bare Legs in a Bed and Other Stories, 1990, won the Somerset Maugham Award and the Sunday Times Young Writer of the Year Award, and was followed by a second collection, Dear George, in 1995.
+Simpson worked at Vogue for five years, before her success in writing short stories meant she could afford to leave and concentrate full-time on her writing.

+Her first collection, Four Bare Legs in a Bed and Other Stories, 1990, won the Somerset Maugham Award and the Sunday Times Young Writer of the Year Award, and was followed in 1995 by a second collection, Dear George.
 Hey Yeah Right Get A Life, 2000, a series of interlinked stories, won the Hawthornden Prize, and was renamed Getting a Life for its US publication.
 She was awarded the E.M.
 Forster Award in 2002 by the American Academy of Arts and Letters.
-Her most recent story collections are: Constitutional (2005), renamed In the Driver's Seat for its US publication; In-Flight Entertainment (2010); and Cockfosters (2015).
+Her more recent story collections are: Constitutional (2005), renamed In the Driver's Seat for its US publication; In-Flight Entertainment (2010); and Cockfosters (2015).
 A Bunch of Fives: Selected Stories was published in 2012.

 In 1993, she was selected as one of Granta's top 20 novelists under the age of 40.

 In 2007, she published Homework short story.
-In 2009, she donated the short story The Tipping Point to Oxfam's 'Ox-Tales' project, four collections of UK stories written by 38 authors.
-Her story was published in the 'Air' collection.
+In 2009, she donated the short story "The Tipping Point" to Oxfam's "Ox-Tales" project, four collections of UK stories written by 38 authors.
+Her story was published in the "Air" collection.

 She was a writer-in-residence for the charity First Story.

-Many of her stories have been broadcast on BBC Radio, including Café Society and Hurrah for the Hols read by Tamsin Greig and abridged and produced by Amber Barnfather.
+Many of her stories have been broadcast on BBC Radio, including "Café Society" and "Hurrah for the Hols" read by Tamsin Greig and abridged and produced by Amber Barnfather.

-In 2011, she was awarded a PEN/O.Henry Prize for her story "Diary of an Interesting Year".
+In 2011, Simpson received a PEN/O.Henry Award for her story "Diary of an Interesting Year".
 She was elected a Fellow of the Royal Society of Literature in 1996.